- Paola Bertucci

-Paola Bertucci**

 Associate Professor of History.
 Sabin's research and teaching focus on United States environmental history, energy politics, and political and economic history, including natural resource development in the American West and overseas.
 Sabin's recent book, The Bet: Paul Ehrlich, Julian Simon, and Our Gamble Over Earth's Future (2013), draws on an iconic story to examine the clash between environmentalists and their conservative critics from the late 1960s to the present.
 His first book, Crude Politics: The California Oil Economy, 1900-1940 (2005), explores how politics and law shaped a growing dependence on petroleum in California and the nation.
 He has written scholarly articles on environmental and legal history and U.S. overseas expansion and popular pieces on energy politics and leadership development.
 His current research examines the evolution and impact of modern environmental law and regulation in the United States.
 His website is http://www.paulsabin.com .

 George Burton Adams Professor of History.
 Schwartz specializes in the History of colonial Latin America, especially Brazil and on the history of Early Modern expansion.
 Among his books are Sovereignty and Society in Colonial Brazil (1973), Early Latin America (1983), Sugar Plantations in the Formation of Brazilian Society (1985), Slaves, Peasants, and Rebels (1992), as editor, A Governor and His Image in Baroque Brazil (1979), Implicit Understandings (1994), Victors And Vanquished: Spanish and Nahua Views of the Conquest of Mexico (2000), Cambridge History Of Native Peoples Of The Americas.
 South America (1999).
-He is presently working on three projects: a social history of Caribbean hurricanes, a history of popular toleration in the Hispanic world; and a history of independence of Portugal and the crisis of the Iberian Atlantic, 1620-1670.
+He is the author, most recently, of Sea of Storms: A History of Hurricanes in the GReater Caribbean from Columbus to Katrina (2015).

 Kalyanakrishnan (Shivi) Sivaramakrishnan